| We are fascinated by the growing popularity of Korean makeup and skincare in Western beauty markets. So we got some insight from the experts.

 Korean influences are everywhere now in Western beauty markets and the demand for products from Korea itself is high.
-Why are we so obsessed with Korean beauty?
-I spoke to two beauty retail experts with real Korean beauty expertise – Minnie Park from MiniB Beauty, a beauty marketing company specialising in bringing Korean beauty to the US; and Cara Jacques, Head of Buying at online retail group The Hut Group, whose beauty e-commerce sites such as Beauty Expert stock popular Korean beauty products – to find out more about the makeup and skincare influence of Korea.
+Why are we so obsessed with Korean beauty products?
+I spoke to two beauty retail experts with real Korean beauty expertise – Minnie Park from MiniB Beauty, a beauty marketing company specialising in bringing Korean beauty to the US; and Cara Jacques, Head of Buying at online retail group The Hut Group, whose beauty e-commerce sites such as Beauty Expert stock popular Korean beauty products – to find out more about the influence of Korean makeup and skincare on our beauty regimes.

 Tell us about your experience with the Korean beauty market?

 M: I am a founder of MiniB Beauty, a US beauty marketing & strategy firm specialising in working with unknown high quality products from Korean small and medium enterprises.
 Due to the limited resources from being a small operation, these brands cannot find an optimal way to market and sell in foreign countries like the US.
 That is where my company fits in and I have good experience in the Korean beauty world and I personally test every product before we work with any brand.
 It is not just me, we actually have a group of ‘MiniB Beauty Creators’, who give honest opinions on the products, so basically represent general consumers.
 We connect Korean firms who want to reach markets abroad with consumers who want high quality products.